hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > He only comes, I am certain with this view,
 >
-> To give out cards, or to learn something new
+> To give out cards[^87], or to learn something new

->
+[^87]: A common practice for these quack teachers to resort to dances and assemblies for the purpose of giving out cards for their own rooms and dances.

 > He's proud, affected, and a downright fop,
 >
-> And talks in technic phrases of his shop,
+> And talks in technic[^88] phrases of his shop,

->
+[^88]: A common phrase applied to those whose discourse is generally on the subject of their own business, profession, &c.

 > Shrugs and grimaces like the fops of France,
 >
 > And calls himself "Un maitre de la danse".